 Many media outlets have proclaimed that, with China’s withdrawal from the recyclable imports markets, “recycling is dead.”
 However, at ecomaine, this couldn’t be further from the truth.
 While mixed paper is one particular scrap commodity that is seeing some challenges, cardboard, and especially plastics and metals are doing very well!
 The recycling markets are circular ones, and we are confident that – with the right strategies, technology, and education, we are well-poised to continue our commitment to recycling!

-We will advocate for policies that follow the hierarchy at the local and state level, we will continue to follow the hierarchy when making our own business decisions, and most importantly, we provide public outreach and education around sustainable solid waste decision making.
+We will advocate for policies that follow the hierarchy at the local and state level.
+We will continue to follow the hierarchy when making our own business decisions.
+We will invest in technology and domestic recycling programs that are increasing in the wake of these market challenges.
+And most importantly, we provide public outreach and education around sustainable solid waste decision making.
 When the challenges in the markets came along, ecomaine doubled down on its commitment to recycling education! ecomaine is in schools, towns, and on tours with our residents every day of the week – get in touch to schedule something for yourself!

 The alternative to reducing, reusing, and recycling our waste is putting it into a landfill – and that is not a sustainable, long-term solution.